Earlier posts

 Conclusion

 Threat modeling helps by collaboratively modeling new threats and treatments.
-The holistic view EA provides helps by relating the elements of risk to motivation, business goals, the application landscape and the technologies in use.
+The holistic view EA provides helps by relating the components of risk to motivation, business goals, the application landscape and the technologies in use.

 The post below details all 60 Archimate (3.2 Specification) elements which all can be used to model risk.
 That way, a modeled holistic view of an enterprise becomes even more valuable than it already was.